yahashinj/methods-quiz2/README.md

 Follow this process for your quiz:

-1. Write the tests for a method
+1. Write the tests for a method first!!
 2. Commit with message "Tests for method_name"
 3. Use the tests to write the method.
 Red -> Green -> Refactor.
 4. Commit with message "method_name complete"
+5. Move on to the next method
-5. When done with your quiz run
+6. When done with your quiz run
     ```$ git push```

 ## Methods to Implement